Hybrid Six-Level Rydberg Atomic Quantum Receiver for Multi-Band Wireless Communications: Conclusion

 \section{Conclusion}

-This paper presented a six-level hybrid Rydberg atomic quantum receiver for simultaneous multi-band RF reception within a single atomic system.
-By combining cascaded and parallel RF coupling pathways, the proposed architecture exploits additional dipole-allowed transitions beyond conventional CRS and PRS receivers.
-A physically consistent system model and analytical steady-state solution were derived and validated using physics-based numerical simulations of the Lindblad master equation under experimentally realistic operating conditions.
-An equivalent communication signal model was established and ergodic sum-rate performance was evaluated.
-Results showed that the hybrid architecture enables four simultaneous RF channels within a single six-level system and achieves higher throughput than CRS and PRS receiver architectures.
-These results indicate that hybrid Rydberg receiver architectures provide a scalable approach for multi-channel RF sensing and reception using atomic systems.
-Future work will extend the hybrid architecture to larger atomic manifolds supporting additional RF channels.
+This paper presented a hybrid six-level Rydberg atomic quantum receiver (H-RAQR) for simultaneous multi-band RF reception within a single vapor-cell receiver.
+By integrating parallel and cascaded RF coupling pathways, the proposed architecture exploits the full dipole-allowed connectivity of the Rydberg manifold to increase the number of simultaneously accessible RF channels.
+A communication-oriented analytical framework was developed by establishing the relationship between atom--field interactions, the equivalent baseband signal model, and the achievable communication performance.
+The analytical model was validated against full Lindblad master-equation simulations within its identified operating regime.
+Numerical results demonstrated that the proposed H-RAQR achieves higher ergodic sum rate and greater resource efficiency than conventional PRS and CRS receiver architectures while providing equivalent four-band reception capability.
+These results demonstrate the potential of hybrid Rydberg receivers as a scalable platform for multi-band wireless communication.
+Future work will extend the proposed framework to generalized multi-level hybrid architectures supporting a larger number of simultaneous RF channels.

 {\appendices